 - 1. Open air vent and allow water heater to fill with water.
 Close air vent when water heater is full and all air has been purged. - 2.
 Ignite water heater.
-Set thermostat on water heater to 140 dearees. - 3.
+Set thermostat on water heater to 140 degrees. - 3.
 Close the valve on the hot water supply from the water heater ("A") and open the valve on the cold water return to the water heater ("B").
 Then open the air vent in the fan coil.
 Use bucket or hose to discard water during purging process at air bleed valve.
 Purge air completely from line. - 4.
 Once air is purged, close return valve ("B") and open supply valve ("A").
 Purge the coil and lines of air completely. - 5.
 After air is purged from the system and filled with water, open the return valve ("B").
 Then close the air vent in the fan coil. - 6.
 Apply power to the fan coil and set the room thermostat on heat.
 Raise the temperature setting to activate the circulating pump - 7.
 Check the pump to ensure proper operation.
 The water inlet of the unit should be hot if the water temperature in the water heater has reached the set point.
-If water is not being circulated through the coil but the pump is running, then open the air bleed valve in the unit and purge any air left in the system.

-8. Adjust the water heater thermostat so that the water temperature entering the hot water coils is 120 - 180°F depending on the amount of heat required by the structure.
-This is done with the unit energized and operating long enough for all temperatures to stabilize.

-After all connections are made, start-up and check-out must be performed before proper evaluation of the entire system can be made.
+If water is not being circulated through the coil but the pump is running, then open the air bleed valve in the unit and purge any air left in the system. - 8.
+Adjust the water heater thermostat so that the water temperature entering the hot water coils is 120 - 180°F depending on the amount of heat required by the structure.
+This is done with the unit energized formed before proper evaluation of the entire system can be made.
 Make sure that heat anticipator is properly set as noted on thermostat instructions.

-Load requirements can vary in each residence and it may be necessarv for the installer or homeowner to make slight adjustments to the heat anticipator setting for longer or shorter cycles.
+Load requirements can vary in each residence and it may be necessary for the installer or homeowner to make slight adjustments to the heat anticipator setting for longer or shorter cycles.
 It is recommended to change the setting no more than plus or minus 0.05 amps at a time.
 Greater changes can cause the unit to rapid cycle or remain on excessively.
 To properly check the unit's operation, the installer should have an electrical current measuring device (0-10 amp Amprobe, Fluke), air pressure measuring device (0-1.0 in slope gauge), and a temperature-measuring device (0-200°F thermometer).